maiklam/ios-scripts/README.md

-# myvf-ios-scripts
+# ios-scripts
-script for myvf ios app testing
+some scripts for ios app testing

 ### List of available script